-Communities@Work collects relevant information to enable it to perform its functions.
+Communities at Work collects relevant information to enable it to perform its functions.
 As part of this process, it collects personal and sensitive information.

-Communities@Work has legal obligations to ensure the protection, proper use and handling of personal and sensitive information.
+Communities at Work has legal obligations to ensure the protection, proper use and handling of personal and sensitive information.

-Communities@Work places a high value on the rights of individuals to have their personal privacy protected.
+Communities at Work places a high value on the rights of individuals to have their personal privacy protected.

-Communities@Work has practices and procedures in place to ensure compliance with the Privacy Act 1988 and the Australian Privacy Principles (APPs) which regulate the collection, storage, security, use and disclosure of personal information.
+Communities at Work has practices and procedures in place to ensure compliance with the Privacy Act 1988 and the Australian Privacy Principles (APPs) which regulate the collection, storage, security, use and disclosure of personal information.

 Detailed information on the privacy rights of our clients, stakeholders and employees is available at: